Explorations in Watercolour

 Let's get comfortable with our Watercolours

-During this 4-week class we will cover a wide variety of watercolour techniques and really lean into playing and experimenting.
+During this 6-week class we will cover a wide variety of watercolour techniques and really lean into playing and experimenting.
 To spend time 'learning by doing' is where discovery and confidence lives.
 A perfect opportunity for beginners to explore in a safe, fun and non-judgemental space and for experienced artists to step outside any creative boxes they have found themselves in.

 In this class you will explore a variety of techniques and play with a bunch of tools.
 You'll use plastic wrap and salt to create textured backgrounds.
 Also, we will explore how to use different tools including, watercolour pencil crayons, different brushes, and one of my favourites: white gouache.
+We will practice colour mixing while making super fun chickens, and practice outlining while making gorgeous flowers.
+Many of the little paintings can be made in to cards.

 Watercolour is a medium that has so many little things about it that if you learn to use them you can create so many special effects.